I. Introduction: Navigating Homeownership in Ontario

 Toronto Municipal Land Transfer Tax (MLTT) Rebate

-Beyond the provincial and Toronto-specific rebates, several other municipalities across Ontario offer their own distinct programs to assist first-time buyers.
-These initiatives typically take the form of down payment loans, which can be either forgivable or interest-free.2 The terms, amounts, and eligibility criteria for these local programs vary significantly, reflecting the localized nature of affordability challenges and the tailored responses by municipal governments.
+Several municipalities in Ontario offer their own distinct programs to assist first-time buyers.
+These initiatives typically take the form of down payment loans, which can be either forgivable or interest-free.
+The terms, amounts, and eligibility criteria for these programs vary significantly.
+For a first-time buyer in Oakville, Burlington, or Mississauga, for instance, it is crucial to investigate local offerings as they can provide significant, targeted financial relief.

 Table 2: Ontario Provincial & Municipal Incentives (2025)